-Low interest personal loans
+Low-interest personal loans

-How can I get a low interest personal loan?
+How can I get a low-interest personal loan?

-- Decide whether you need a secured or unsecured loan.
+- Decide whether you need a secured or unsecured loan

 An unsecured loan is one that doesn’t have an asset attached to it as security.
 They are convenient if you don’t own a high-value item, however banks are more likely to charge a higher interest rate to account for the added risk.

-- Check your credit score.
+Check your credit score

 Having a good credit score is important when applying for a personal loan.
 In fact, some lenders offer people with a good credit history lower interest personal loans.
-Check your credit score and if it needs improving, work through our tips on how to build up your credit score before you apply for a personal loan.
+Check your credit score and, if it needs improving, work through our tips on how to build up your credit score before you apply for a personal loan.

-- Compare the low rate personal loans on the market.
+Compare the low rate personal loans on the market

-Personal loan interest rates can vary widely so it’s worth doing your research before you start talking to a specific lender.
-Find out which banks offer low interest personal loans and see if they fit your personal financial needs.
+Personal loan interest rates can vary widely, so it’s worth doing your research before you start talking to a specific lender.
+Find out which banks offer low-interest personal loans and see if they fit your personal financial needs.

-Use the comparison rate to check for hidden fees and charges.
+Use the comparison rate to check for hidden fees and charges

 The comparison rate on a personal loan incorporates all standard fees and charges attached to the personal loan.
 The comparison rate is designed to give you a more accurate indication of how much your personal loan will cost over the life of your loan than the advertised rate.

-Comparison rates also help you compare low interest rate personal loans more accurately.
+Comparison rates also help you compare low-interest-rate personal loans more accurately.
 For example, if a comparison rate is significantly higher than the advertised rate, it’s likely that there are high fees or a scheduled rate increase built into that loan.

-Just bear in mind that the comparison rate doesn’t take into account any ‘optional’ charges such as late fees so when you have narrowed down your choice it’s still worth taking a closer look at the fine print before making your final decision.
+Just bear in mind that the comparison rate doesn’t take into account any ‘optional’ charges such as late fees, so when you have narrowed down your choice it’s still worth taking a closer look at the fine print before making your final decision.

 Fixed vs variable interest rate?

-If you opt for a variable rate personal loan, your rate might drop if there’s an official rate cut, however it’s also possible your interest rate will rise, making it harder to cover the repayments.
+If you opt for a variable-rate personal loan, your rate might drop if there’s an official rate cut - but it’s also possible your interest rate will rise, making it harder to cover the repayments.
 Variable loans tend to be more flexible than fixed loans - you’re more likely to be allowed to make extra repayments or to close the loan early.

 Which bank has the lowest interest rate on personal loans?

-We all have different priorities and different financial goals, so what might be a good loan for you, could in fact be a bad match for someone else.
+We all have different priorities and different financial goals, so what might be a good personal loan for you might not be a good personal loan for someone else.

 What can I use a low rate personal loan for?